gadkadosh/dotfiles/README.md

 # dotfiles
-These are just my dotfiles.
+These are my dotfiles and config files.
+I'm using MacOS, Visual Studio Code and ZSH with Antigen on Terminal.app (yes...!).
 There are tons of great dotfiles and systems for managing them around.
-For now I chose my own simple solution.

-Currently I have .bash_profile and .gitconfig, and I use MacOS.
-There's a small shell script to automatically create symlinks in the home directory.
+My solution is simple and does what I want and need.
+Influenced by some repositories like: [carlos' dotfiles](https://github.com/caarlos0/dotfiles), who himself advocates for sharing dotfiles, and has written some great [blog articles and documents](https://github.com/caarlos0/dotfiles/blob/master/docs/PHILOSOPHY.md) about it.

+The **install&#46;sh** script links all **.symlink** files, as well as vscode's files, to the home directory, installs vscode extensions and prompts for gitconfig user/email - which are saved in **.gitconfig.local** and included in the main **.gitconfig**.

+[**Antigen**](http://antigen.sharats.me) is a very nice tool and zsh is great.
+I'm still experimenting with different plugins, and while I don't experience any slowness at all, I will probably try one of the alternatives soon enough.